 Description From Fort Wayne Public Transportation Corporation poster, 'One hundred years of transit in Fort Wayne and then some'(1977).
 Photos courtesy of Bradley Harnish collection and Fort Wayne Public Library, halftones by Lincoln Lithographic Service, typesetting by Qualitype, printing by Lincoln Printing Corporation.
 Other photographs from this poster numbered 00003368-00003394.

-- Fort Wayne's trolley car system can be traced all the way back to 1872, when the first horse-drawn cars were pressed into service.
+Fort Wayne's trolley car system can be traced all the way back to 1872, when the first horse-drawn cars were pressed into service.
 Electric cars began operation in 1892, and the trolley's golden age began in 1920, when the Indiana Service Corp. was incorporated.
-From Riding city's trolley car not like going coach by Kevin Leininger onCityscapes - People & Places series of articles from the archives of The News-Sentinel newspaper.
+From Riding city's trolley car not like going coach by Kevin Leininger onCityscapes - People & Places series of articles from the archives of

-- The interurban service of Indiana Railroad was discontinued in 1942 with the last streetcar being replaced with electric trolley buses in 1947 from Fort Wayne Citilink on Wikipedia, The Free Encyclopedia.
+The interurban service of Indiana Railroad was discontinued in 1942 with the last streetcar being replaced with electric trolley buses in 1947 from Fort Wayne Citilink on Wikipedia, The Free Encyclopedia.

 By the peak of Fort Wayne's ELECTRIC streetcar services in the early 1900's, the Poplar Neighborhood was served on four sides - Fairfield (partial), Taylor, Broadway and Creighton.